 The Official Web Site of the State of South Carolina

-SUITS (the employer tax system) will undergo monthly maintenance and be temporarily unavailable on Sunday, May 5, from 12-4 PM.
+SUITS, the employer tax system, will be temporarily unavailable on Sunday, December 8, from 12-4 PM due to monthly maintenance.
 We thank you for your patience.

 South Carolina Employment Situation December 2018